What to Do in July in and around Nice – 2026

 The Cote d’Azur hosts some of the best jazz festivals in Europe:

-The Nice Jazz Fest July 24-27, 2025.
-The Riviera jazz festival offering the best bang for the buck, it features 6 concerts a night between two different stages.
-Click the link above for a page of insider tips on how to make the most of the the French Riviera’s most famous Jazz Festival.
-Here’s a page with all the details plus insider tips.
+The Nice Jazz Fest July 23-26, 2026.
+The Riviera jazz festival offering the best bang for the buck, it features 7 concerts a night between two different stages plus a large food/picnic area.
+Here are all the details plus insider tips.

-The festival also features an ‘Off’ section with free concerts all over town, plus nightly jam sessions and special events at all the local jazz clubs and other affiliated concerts all month long, check the monthly concert schedule with Nice Music Live; the concerts at Theatre de Verdure, Black Box, and Stockfish, all have easy tramway access.
+The festival also features an ‘Off’ section with free concerts all over town, plus nightly jam sessions and special events at all the local jazz clubs.

 Jazz/Blues/Rock Concerts in Nice Besides nightly concerts at local jazz clubs and rock bars, there is also a robust monthly concert schedule with Nice Music Live; the concerts at Theatre de Verdure, Black Box, and Stockfish, all have easy tramway access.